-Purchase price (25,000,000 common shares) \$ 2,759,818

-Total cost of acquisition \$ 2,759,818

-Accounts payable and accrued liabilities \$ (16,938)

-Intangible asset 2,776,756

-Net identifiable assets acquired 2,759,818
+Purchase price (25,000,000 common shares) \$ 2,759,818 Total cost of acquisition \$ 2,759,818 Accounts payable and accrued liabilities \$ (16,938) Intangible asset 2,776,756 Net identifiable assets acquired \$ 2,759,818

-During the fiscal year ended May 31, 2022, the Company conducted impairment tests on its intangible asset not yet ready for use.
-The Company tested intangible asset not ready for use for impairment which is allocated to its only cash generating unit.
-The recoverable amount of CGU was determined based on value in use which require the use of assumptions.
+During the fiscal year ended May 31, 2022, the Company conducted impairment tests on its intangible assets that are not yet ready for use.
+The Company tested for impairment its intangible assets that are not ready for use, which is allocated to its only cash generating unit.
+The recoverable amount of CGU was determined based on value in use which requires the use of assumptions.
 The calculations use cash flow projections based on financial forecasts approved by management covering a five-year period using the estimated assumptions described below: